BawdyAnarchist/quBSD/Future_Development.md

-Change usr/home/ to simply /home.
-Double check that's the new standard.
-	- BSD VMs will need their shit fixed too probably
-	- create new backup

-Weekly snaps arent happening, because when they're taken, they happen to have no diff from the previous snap.
-	- Thus, diff compare should probably only happen for like-timeframe references.
-Or easier, only short tf snaps diff-compare

 copy files/folders isnt honoring the destination pw user ID

+reclone_zroot
+	- All that complication should simply be "is the ROOTENV on or off?
+Do the diff if off, otherwise fallback to presnap if off"
+	- For VMs, the old snapshot should be deleted

 Integrate X11
 	- Need a GUIjail now with an autoconnection (can use disp3 for now)
 	- qubsd ipv4 convention will need a new class

+ZFS Encrypted Jails
+	- zfs load-key unload-key
+	- new PARAM encrypt
+	- qb-create will need adjusted
+	- qb-encrypt will probably be needed

 ### UPGRADES

-ZFS Encrypted Jails

 Tor and I2P Jails